 I began writing poetry in 2003, in Salisbury MD.
 I started lance sheridan® in January of 2013, and have continued writing through moves to Nashville TN and then to Springfield IL.
-I’ve had 80+ poems published in more than a dozen journals, including:
+I’ve had 90 poems published in journals, and poems translated into two languages.

 Almerighi WordPress, 1